Ricky Spanish: Plot

 After a pack of caterpillars chew holes in most of Roger's disguises, Roger rediscovers an outfit in the back of the closet.
-He puts it on excitedly, unable to recall the persona to which it belongs, only to discover that when he walks through town he draws stares of hatred, culminating in an assault at the hands of Brian Lewis.
+He puts it on excitedly, unable to recall the persona to which it belongs, only to discover that when he walks through town, he draws stares of hatred, culminating in an assault at the hands of Brian Lewis.
 Roger is reminded that the persona is Ricky Spanish, the most hated man in town.
 Roger goes into hiding and has Steve bring him another outfit, then on the way home he tells Steve that Ricky was the worst persona he ever created, and that he has earned the hatred of every single person in Langley Falls in one way or another.
-Using one of the caterpillars he placed into a jar as a metaphor for changing, Steve convinces Roger to let him help Ricky try to make right all the wrong that he has done.
+Using one of the caterpillars he placed into a jar as a metaphor for changing, Steve convinces Roger to let him help Ricky try to correct all the wrong he has done.

-Roger and Steve go first to Brian's houseboat where Brian recalls how Ricky knocked him out and left him penniless and without ID in Tijuana.
-Next they go to Bullock's house, where Ricky has to remind a coked-up Bullock of how he killed his wife.
+Roger and Steve go first to Brian's houseboat, where Brian recalls how Ricky knocked him out and left him penniless and without ID in Tijuana.
+Next, they go to Bullock's house, where Ricky has to remind a coked-up Bullock of how he killed his wife.
 Both Brian and Bullock forgive him, though Brian only does so as he is on "way too many antipsychotics".
-Next on the list is Daniel, a former partner-in-crime that Ricky let take the fall in a sweater heist.
+Next on the list is Daniel, a former partner-in-crime who Ricky let take the fall in a sweater heist.
 After getting Daniel out of jail, Steve stops Daniel from killing Roger/Ricky on the spot, insisting that he has changed.
 Later, at a Burger Joint, Roger secretly reveals to Daniel that he has another heist plan and that Steve will take the fall for this one.

 Borrowing Brian Lewis' houseboat and guns from Bullock, they arrive at the docks where Steve learns of the plan and is knocked out by Daniel.
-Steve comes to after a short time and tries to stop them but the guards are alerted and give chase.
-When Steve starts to fall from a stack of shipping containers, he is caught by Roger who steals his wallet before letting him drop and be beaten by the guards below and Ricky and Daniel take off.
+Steve comes to after a short time and tries to stop them, but the guards are alerted and give chase.
+When Steve starts to fall from a stack of shipping containers, he is caught by Roger, who steals his wallet before letting him drop and be beaten by the guards below, and Ricky and Daniel take off.
 Steve spends time in prison before being freed by Stan and Francine, while the butterfly in the jar emerges but dies in captivity.
-Werner Herzog provides narration over the final scene, and a title card stating 'A Werner Herzog Film' appears.
+Werner Herzog narrates the final scene, and a title card stating 'A Werner Herzog Film' appears.